semanticdreamer/mite-api-customer-projects-report/README.markdown

 - [Slim Framework Extras][slimextras] - Custom Views (e.g. `MustacheView`).
 - [Mustache.php][mustachephp] - A Mustache implementation in PHP.
 - [Symfony YAML Component][symfonyyaml] - A Component that loads and dumps YAML files.
+- [Bootstrap, from Twitter][twitterbootstrap] - Simple and flexible HTML, CSS, and Javascript for popular user interface components and interactions."

 ## Dev Notes (to-be-deleted)